Durrës-Kukës Highway: Description

-Tunneling
+In Late June 2024, the Thumanë-Kashar highway opened as part of the Adriatic-Ionian motorway, the segment between Thumanë and Kashar consists of around 20 kilometres (12 mi) long.
+A total of 2 intersections, 11 bridges and 12 underpasses.

 The highway passes through a 5.5 km-long double-bore tunnel.
 Construction works on the tunnel began in May 2007 and were completed with one tunnel tube inaugurated in June 2009.
 The south-bound tunnel was completed in July 2010.

 All four faces of the two tubes of the tunnel have been worked on simultaneously.
 Rrëshen - Kalimash segment's third section of road between Thirrë and Kolshi included Mt.
 Runes at an elevation of 1,858 m.
 Laying road on Mt.
 Runes proved to be a challenge for the engineers.
 Another challenge was the transportation of construction equipment and material.
 As about 3,800 people worked on the project, there was the additional responsibility of feeding, clothing and housing them.

-A partial collapse occurred at a 50 m section in the central-south bore of the tunnel in November 2009.
+A partial collapse occurred at a 50 m section in the central-south bore of thetunnel in November 2009.
 No injuries or equipment damages were reported.
 The collapse occurred because of heavy overbreak (during excavation) at a geologically complex area inside the tunnel and delayed the completion of the south-bound tunnel.
 During the tunnel construction, the tunneling team encountered five types of rock.
 In fact, only the north-bound tunnel was opened as per schedule in June 2009.

 Tolling

 Since 2018, A1 is operated by Albanian Highway Concession shpk.
 Toll booths were installed, and became operational in September 2018, east of the tunnel entrance at Kolsh, as part of making A1 the first toll motorway in Albania.
 Once the company took over the management of the motorway, significant improvements were made to the safety and design of the motorway.
 Such improvements include the construction of new interchanges, pedestrian overpasses, installing of fencing and electronic signage, expanding of viaducts, and the eventual construction of the new bridge over Drini River.

 In March 2018, the motorway became a toll highway, but only temporarily.
 Such move was fiercely opposed by locals who claimed lack of consultation from the government and unaffordable fees.
 The protests turned violent and consequently made the government to withdraw from their position, and eventually consultations took place with the affected parties.
 After undergoing renovations, the toll plaza was finally re-opened in September 2018.

+Toll booths have also been installed on the Thumanë-Kashar segment, with vehicle users paying a fee of €2.1 each way.
+Payments can be made in cash (local currency, Lek) and often in Euros.
+Electronic toll collection systems are in place, allowing for quicker transactions.
+These include contactless payment options and prepaid toll cards.